Kurotsuba/CVProjectVideoAvatar/README.md

 Although they both belong to is.tue.mpg.de, I have to sign up twice and get two different account.
 Use the password sent to mailbox to login, and download two zip file.
 Extract them under Linux environment.(only Linux and OSX are supported)
-The are in home/xxx/CVProj/smpl and home/xxx/CVProj/smplify_public
+They are in home/xxx/CVProj/smpl and home/xxx/CVProj/smplify_public
 Follow the guidance of *the repo*

 	cd vendor